Marriage and Civil Partnership Discrimination - Jonathan Lea Network

 ● In a civil partnership (available to both same-sex and opposite-sex couples)

 The law applies to current and prospective employees.
-Employers must not treat someone less favourably than others because of their marital or civil status.
+Employers must not treat someone less favourably than others because of their marital or civil status, and must take reasonable steps to prevent such discrimination in the workplace.

 Who Is Protected?